 We face foreign exchange risks because a significant portion of our revenue and expenses is denominated in foreign currencies.
 Further, some suppliers to Enertec and Relec require payment in U.S. dollars, which exposes us to risk.
 Generally, U.S. dollar strength adversely impacts the translation of the portion of our revenue that is generated in foreign currencies into the U.S. dollar.
 For the years ended December 31, 2022 and 2021, approximately 16.9% and 35.9% of our revenue, respectively, was denominated in currencies other than U.S. dollars.
 Our results of operations could also be negatively impacted by a strengthening of the U.S. dollar as a large portion of our costs are U.S. dollar denominated.
-We also have foreign exchange risk exposure with respect to certain of our assets, that are denominated in currencies other than the functional currency of our subsidiaries, and our financial results are affected by the re-measurement and translation of these non-U.S. currencies into U.S. dollars, which is reflected in the effect of exchange rate changes on cash, cash equivalents, and restricted cash on the consolidated statements of cash flows.
-For the years ended December 31, 2022 and 2021, the effects of exchange rates on our cash, cash equivalents, and restricted cash totaled \$0.9 million and \$0.3 million, respectively, due to fluctuations in exchange rates and the strengthening of the U.S. dollar.
+We also have foreign exchange risk exposure with respect to certain of our assets, that are denominated in currencies other than the functional currency of our subsidiaries, and our financial results are affected by the remeasurement and translation of these non-U.S. currencies into U.S. dollars, which is reflected in the effect of exchange rate changes on cash, cash equivalents, and restricted cash to taled \$0.9 million and \$0.3 million, respectively, due to fluctuations in exchange rates and the strengthening of the U.S. dollar.
 While we may choose to enter into transactions to hedge portions of our foreign currency translation and balance sheet exposure in the future, it is impossible to predict or eliminate the effects of foreign exchange rate exposure.
 Strengthening of the U.S. dollar could materially adversely affect our results of operations and financial condition.